WWarzecha/Pollution_server/README.md

 # Pollution Server
-It's a simple erlang project covering basics of functional programming and Erlang behaviours
+It's a simple erlang project covering basics of functional programming and Erlang behaviors